mdipierro/workflow/README.md

 ## Introduction

 `workflow.py` is a minimalist file based workflow engine.
-It runs as a background process and can automate certain tasks such as delete old files, email you when new files are created, run a script to process new files.
+It runs as a background process and can automate certain tasks such as deleting old files, emailing you when new files are created or run a script to process new files.

 ## License